expressive-symposium/expressive-symposium.github.io/2025/venue.md

 * **[Attractions](#attractions)**
 * **[What's On](#whats-on)**

 Expressive 2025 will officially start and end shortly before Eurographics 2025.
-The symposium will be held at BFI Southbank, London SE1 8XT, United Kingdom.
+The symposium will be held at BFI Southbank, London SE1 8XT, United Kingdom, and an additional half-day session on May 11 at Goldsmiths, University of London, 8 Lewisham Way, London SE14 6NW, from 13:00 to 17:00.
 <div class="row">

 <div class="col-7 col-sm-7 col-lg-7" markdown="1">